UB-Mannheim/scrumblr/README.markdown

 - create card button for each color
 - middle-sized cards
 - visible star stickers
-- MongoDB fixes
+- Redis/MongoDB fixes
-- Markdown syntax on cards - v.
+- mark-down syntax on cards - v.
 0.5.0
-- Moveable eraser and marker - v.
+- movable eraser and marker - v.
 0.6.0
-- Enable to pulsate a card for a while to draw attention (press Ctrl and click on a card) - v.
+- enable to pulsate a card for a while to draw attention (press Ctrl and click on a card) - v.
 0.7.0
-- Show a dialog to select a color and create a new card anywhere on the board.
-Useful for big boards.
-  (press Ctrl and click on the board) - v.
+- show a dialog to select a color and create a new card anywhere on the board.
+Useful for big boards (press Ctrl and click on the board) - v.
 0.8.0
-- Fix to the card dialog. - v.
+- fix to the card dialog - v.
 0.8.1
-- Seven new colors of Postit-like cards, so 14 cards in 3 sizes are available now. - v.
+- seven new colors of Postit-like cards, so 14 cards in 3 sizes are available now - v.
 0.9.0
+- upgrade of socket.io library (trying to solve time-out issues), extend max. board dimensions - v.
+0.9.1
 - ...

 ![Extensions and fixes](scrumblr_extensions_2020.png)